Class of 1950

 He was married to Glenda F. Webb and later to Connie Faye Gottfried.

-Howard is survived by two daughters, Gemma Lee Loveless, of Perry, Oklahoma and Rindy Lucritia Kendle, of Lawton, Oklahoma; two sons, Nickey Kendle, of Casa Grande, Arizona, and Alan J. Kendle, of Blackwell, Oklahoma; one brother, Ralph E. Kendle, of Perry, Oklahoma; one sister, Leona Stickney, of Cushing, Oklahoma; seven grandchildren, and nine great-grandchildren.
+Howard is survived by two daughters, Gemma Lee Loveless, of Perry, Oklahoma, and Rindy Lucritia Kendle, of Lawton, Oklahoma; two sons, Nickey Kendle, of Casa Grande, Arizona, and Alan J. Kendle, of Blackwell, Oklahoma; one brother, Ralph E. Kendle, of Perry, Oklahoma; one sister, Leona Stickney, of Cushing, Oklahoma; seven grandchildren, and nine great-grandchildren.

 His parents, one son, four brothers and one great-granddaughter preceded him in death.